- Home to LMIC

 NAICS Sector 56

-The average number of workers in the Administrative and Support and Waste Management and Remediation Services sector decreased -0.5 percent from 2014 to 2015.
-Employment losses of 63 workers dropped the annual average to 13,231 for 2015.
-Annual pay for this sector increased $787 (2.7 percent) to an average of $26,952 in 2015.
+The average number of workers in the Administrative and Support, Waste Management and Remediation Services industry increased 0.4 percent from 2015 to 2016.
+Employment gains of 50 raised the industry to a new level, with an annual average of 13,281 in 2016.
+The annual pay for this sector increased $1,160 (3.9 percent) for an average of $31,112 in 2016.

-Job growth occurred within the subsector’s office administration services industry group, which includes establishments primarily engaged in providing a range of day-to-day office functions such as financial planning, billing and recordkeeping.
+Job growth occurred within this same subsector in those establishments involved in office administration services.
+This industry comprises establishments primarily engaged in providing a range of day to day office functions such as financial planning, billing and recordkeeping.
 These establishments do not provide operating staff to carry out the complete operations of a business.
-Reclassification of businesses based on new business information supported this group’s worker growth.

-Job losses occurred in establishments engaged in providing employment services, which include manpower pools and executive search services.
-Although temporary help agencies and labor pools, which normally provide businesses with supplemental staffing, showed some worker loss, demand still exists for employment placement services.
+Job losses were felt for establishments engaged in providing employment services which include manpower pools and executive search services.
+Although temporary help agencies and labor pools, which normally provide businesses with supplemental staffing showed some loss of workers, demand still exists for employment placement services.
 These establishments are involved in listing employment vacancies and in referring or placing applicants for employment.
-Nurse and teacher registries are examples in this category.
-These establishments continue to be an important and practical part of the labor supply strategy for South Dakota employers who benefit from the specialized day-to-day services they provide.
-Executive search, recruitment and placement services for clients with specific executive and senior management position requirements also had an expansion of workers.
+Nurse and teacher registries are examples belonging in this category.
+These services continue to be an important and practical labor supply strategy for employers all across South Dakota who benefit from the specialized day-to-day services provided by them.
+Executive search, recruitment and placement services for clients with specific executive and senior management position requirements had an expansion of workers.

-The number of workers in the Waste Management and Remediation Services (NAICS 562) subsector improved (29 workers or 3.6 percent) to reach a 2015 average worker level of 835.
-The annual pay climbed $2,642 (7.4 percent) to an annual average of $38,397.
-Establishments that showed worker gains in this subsector collect, treat and dispose hazardous or nonhazardous waste materials.
-Establishments providing solid waste collection and hauling as well as collection and hauling of recyclable materials were contributors to worker additions.
+The number of workers in the Waste Management and Remediation Services (NAICS 562) subsector improved (48 workers or 5.7 percent) for a 2016 average worker level of 883.
+The annual pay showed a gain of $1,088 (2.8 percent) for an annual average of $39,485.
+Establishments included in this subsector which showed worker gains collect, treat and dispose hazardous or nonhazardous waste materials.
+Establishments comprising solid waste collection and hauling and collecting and hauling recyclable materials were contributors to worker additions.
+Businesses engaged in environmental remediation services and cleanup of contaminated buildings, mine sites, soil or ground water increased worker levels throughout 2016.

 Back to Annual Summary Menu